Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock

-The dependence of the temperature of outer-shell SC ions on the trapping voltage $V_{\mathrm{RF}}$ is shown in Fig.~4. {{All the data points for this figure were measured for the same multi-component crystal in a single loading.}} Each point is the average of three measurements to ensure {{that equilibrium has been reached.}} {{The error bars are the maximum difference between the three measurements.} After preparing a large multi-component crystal, {{the trapping voltages were}} tuned in a small range. {{For each value of $U_{\mathrm{End}} $, we measured the temperature of the ions by}} changing $V_{\mathrm{RF}}$ in two opposite ways. {{The blue squares are for when $V_{\mathrm{RF}}$ was stepped up from a low level to a high level, and the red triangles are for when $V_{\mathrm{RF}}$ was stepped down.}} The maximum measured temperature was about 200~mK, and the minimum temperature was around tens of mK.
+Although the first-order Doppler effect is suppressed {{{owing} to}} the Lamb--Dicke criterion, the SODFS is not negligible for microwave clocks {{based on ions}}. {{Lowering}} the temperature helps to reduce the SODFS. {{Hence, we measured the temperature of the ions for different values of $V_{\mathrm{RF}}$ and $U_{\mathrm{End}}$.
+The results are shown in Figs.~4 and~5, respectively.}} {Figure 4 shows} the temperature {dependence} of outer-shell SC ions on the trapping voltage $V_{\mathrm{RF}}$. {{All the data for this figure were measured for the same multi-component crystal in a single loading.}} Each point is the average of three measurements to ensure {{that equilibrium has been reached.}} {Each} error bars {is} the maximum difference between the three measurements {in that set}.
+After preparing a large multi-component crystal, {{{we tuned} the trapping voltages}} in a small range. {{For each value of $U_{\mathrm{End}}$, we measured the ions temperature by}} changing $V_{\mathrm{RF}}$ in two opposite {directions}. {{The blue squares {represent stepping up} $V_{\mathrm{RF}}$ from a low level to a high level, and the red triangles {correspond to stepping down} $V_{\mathrm{RF}}$.}} The maximum measured temperature was about 200~mK, and the minimum temperature was {on the order of 10 mK}.